s4nj1th/secr-cli/README.md

 <div align="center">
 <h1>secr-cli</h1>
+<p>A lightning-fast secret scanner for Git repositories</p>
 </div>

 **`secr-cli`** is a fast and minimal command-line tool written in Go for scanning Git repositories for sensitive information such as API keys, tokens, and private keys.
-It works on both committed (`HEAD`) and staged changes, and can also act as a wrapper around Git commands to enforce secret scanning before any Git operation.
+It works on both committed (`HEAD`), staged changes, unstaged changes, and can also act as a wrapper around Git commands to enforce secret scanning before any Git operation.

-## Features

-* Scans either:

-  * The latest commit (`HEAD`)
-  * Staged (uncommitted) changes
-* Detects:

-  * AWS credentials
-  * Generic API keys
-  * Private keys
-  * Slack tokens
-* Outputs filename, line number, and rule matched
-* No external dependencies beyond Go standard library
-* Can be used as a Git command wrapper to scan secrets automatically before running any Git command

 ## Installation